What Are The Types Of Sick Leave In India?

 What to do with unused sick time?

 In some companies, unused sick time is carried forward for the following year, while in others it lapses.
-A use-it policy means employees can either carry forward or encashment option for the sick leaves.
+Some organisations may allow carry-forward or encashment, depending on their policy structure.
 There are no laws regarding the use of sick time and it solely depends on the decision of the company.

 Pros of use-it or lose-it policy